-Our training, workshops, and educational sessions help learners leverage the power of diversity, teach skills to effectively handle conflicts, and uphold university regulations and policies related to equal opportunity, harassment, and discrimination.
+Our educational sessions help learners leverage the power of diversity, teach skills to effectively handle conflicts, and uphold university regulations and policies related to equal opportunity, harassment, and discrimination.

 As part of our ongoing effort to provide resources to the entire Duke community, inclusive of staff, faculty, and students across the university and health system, we have created the Diversity Toolkit, a multimedia collection of resources about diversity, inclusion, and belonging.